degensprotocol/degens-contract/docs/protocol.md

 In the `claim` method, an array of [packed signatures](#signature-packing) must be passed in.
 This array of signatures must be the same length as the number of graders specified in the match JSON.
 Because not all oracles need to report, if a signature is missing for a particular grader it should be passed in as all zero bytes, in which case the signature will be skipped.
 After verifying all signatures (except ones that are all-zeros), the contract will ensure that at least `graderQuorum` signatures have been verified.

-Note: Because grader signatures aren't specific to particular chain IDs, it is important that Degens contracts are always deployed at distinct addresses.
+Note: Unlike order signatures, grader signatures are not specific to particular chain IDs.
+This is so that in the event of a network fork, users can claim their winnings from existing positions on the new fork.
+This also allows an oracle to service multiple ethereum networks simultaneously.
+If the oracle is [bonded](#oracle-bonding), it should pre-specify which networks it is liable for.

 ### Claim Targets